svecosystem/runed/sites/docs/content/utilities/is-idle.md

 ---
 title: IsIdle
-description: Determine if a user is active.
+description: Determine if a user is idle, and when was the last time they were active.
 category: Utilities
 ---